Peer Reviewer Experience and Background

 - Work with other reviewers to synthesize comments, especially when resolving discrepancies in scoring

 In addition, potential peer reviewers must have the highest level of personal standards to:

 - Avoid any conflict of interest

-Prospective peer reviewers should visit the main grants page to learn about current Requests for Applications (RFAs) and find out more about the topic areas.
-If you have specific, documented experience in these areas, it will greatly increase the likelihood that SAMHSA may select you as a peer reviewer.
+Prospective peer reviewers should visit the main grants page to learn about current Notice of Funding Opportunity Announcements (NOFOs) and find out more about the topic areas.
+If you have specific, documented experience in these areas, it may greatly increase the likelihood that SAMHSA will select you as a peer reviewer.

-For SAMHSA to consider you as a peer grant reviewer,complete the peer reviewer online application form.
+For SAMHSA to consider you as a peer grant reviewer, you can submit the following documents to Reviewer@samhsa.hhs.gov:

 - Complete the Reviewer Contact Information form (PDF | 349 KB)